wandeg/OnaApiPlayGround/README.md

 After playing around with the data, I'm hoping to produce something similar to this - http://blog.ona.io/general/2015/01/01/github-africa-2015.html - using data fetched from the Api.

+Data Used:
+World GeoJSON data is courtesy of Udacity's Data Visualization using D3 course Capital city data with coordinates is courtesy of : http://techslides.com/list-of-countries-and-capitals